iuctil/tla/content/bplp/bp/telemedicine.md

 The primary care doctor sends exam notes, history, test results, X-rays or other images to the specialist to review.
 The specialist may respond electronically, conduct a virtual appointment with you at your doctor's office, or request a face-to-face meeting.

 These virtual consultations may prevent unnecessary in-person referrals to a specialist, reduce wait times for specialist input and eliminate unnecessary travel.
+## Hospital administrative services

+such as laboratory testing, billing, resolution of issues, etc.

 ## Personal Health Records (PHR)